20lawsobk/platformforge/replit.md

 ## Overview

-PlatformBuilder is a web application that transforms scripts and GitHub repositories into production-ready infrastructure configurations.
-The platform analyzes code, detects architecture patterns, and automatically generates infrastructure-as-code artifacts including Terraform configurations, Kubernetes manifests, Dockerfiles, and scaling configurations.
-Users can input a GitHub URL or upload code, which is then processed to produce downloadable infrastructure templates tailored for production deployment.
+PlatformBuilder is a web application designed to automate the creation of production-ready infrastructure configurations from user-provided code or GitHub repositories.
+It analyzes code, identifies architectural patterns, and generates infrastructure-as-code artifacts such as Terraform, Kubernetes manifests, and Dockerfiles.
+The platform aims to streamline the deployment process by providing tailored, downloadable infrastructure templates.

 ## User Preferences